 How to get into Local 46

 The path into Local 46 runs through the Puget Sound Electrical Joint Apprenticeship and Training Committee (PSEJATC) at psejatc.org.
 The training centre is in Renton, Washington.
 Applications open in posted windows.
-Candidates should monitor the PSEJATC site and the Local 46 site (ibew46.org) for the next intake announcement.
+Candidates should monitor the PSEJATC site and the Local 46 site (ibew46.com) for the next intake announcement.
 Basic eligibility is a high school diploma or recognised equivalent, a valid Washington driver license, US work authorisation, and the physical ability to do the work safely.
 Veterans receive standing preference.

 The selection sequence follows the standard IBEW pattern.
 Candidates take the Electrical Training Alliance aptitude test, sit for a structured interview, complete a physical, and are then ranked.
 Acceptance depends on rank-list position and cohort size, which fluctuates with the regional construction pipeline.
 Successful candidates sign an indenture and report to PSEJATC in Renton for Year 1 schooling, beginning paid OJT with a signatory contractor shortly thereafter.